 Mario Kart Tour and Dr Mario World are almost coming to iOS and Android!
-Though Super Mario is always considered to be a Nintendo-exclusive character this won’t be the first time he’ll appear on a third party platform.
+Though Super Mario being considered a Nintendo-exclusive character, this won’t be the first time he’ll appear on a third party platform.
 Here are 8 cases of Super Mario starring on Non-Nintendo systems.

 Arcade (Part 1) – Donkey Kong, Mario Bros

 Nintendo’s video game success started in the arcade.
 Mario, formerly known as Jumpman, starred in 1981’s Donkey Kong.
 Two sequels later he got his own game called Mario Bros in 1983.
 So in the years that followed many arcade spin offs and versions were created.
 But as we all know Mario’s biggest success came later on Nintendo’s own consoles and handheld systems.